-This exhibition features selections from the Jack B. Pierson Print Collection, which contains 856 works on paper by 404 artists from around the globe.
-Drawing on Pierson’s experience as a gay man, Political and Personal: Images of Gay Identity sheds light on the important role sexual identity played in forming his collecting habits and highlights the work of several well-known and lesser-known gay artists.
-In addition, the works of heterosexual artists are featured, contextualized through their homoerotic subject matter (informed by classical mythology and admiration for male athleticism) or the supportive content of their political messages.
+This exhibition features 24 works donated by Flint native Jack B. Pierson.
+Drawing on Pierson’s experience as a gay man, Political and Personal: Images of Gay Identity sheds light on the important role sexual identity played in informing his collecting habits.
+Highlighting the work of several well-known and lesser-known gay artists and works by heterosexual artists, this exhibition captures the multi-dimensional nature of gay identity in the 20th century.

 Pierson was employed by General Motors following World War II and later moved to Long Island with his life-long partner, Robert Martin Purcell.
 In 1976, following Purcell’s death, Pierson began donating his print collection to the FIA and continued to collect and donate additional works until his death in 1997.
 Among the hundreds of prints that Pierson collected, several focused on public identity, social activism, as well as gay love and attraction.

 George Gessert, American, born 1944.
 Genetic Engineering Satyr, 1988.
 Xerograph on paper, 8 1/2 x 11 in.
 (21.6 x 27.9 cm) Image: 5 3/4 x 6 3/4 in.
 (14.6 x 17.1 cm).
 Gift of Mr. Jack B. Pierson 1989.64